rishabh-a7da6/Google-Analytics-4-to-snowflake/README.md

 ## Usage

 1. Modify the `propertyId`, `dims` and `metrics` lists in the `main.py` file to specify the property ID and desired dimensions and metrics for the Google Analytics report.
+Entire list of all possible metrics and dimensions can be found [here](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema).
+Opening Link directly may show "Service Unavailable".
+Hard Refresh(Ctrl + Refresh Button) the page or open link in Incognito Mode.

 2. Update the `start_date` and `end_date` variables in the `main.py` file to set the date range for the report.